Own-Data-Privateer/hoardy-web/tool/README.md

   : take reqres as a root when none of the given `NOT_REQUEST_MIME_PREFIX` option arguments are a prefix of its `request_mime` (of `hoardy-web get --expr`, which see); option argument format and caveats are idential to the `not-`less option above; in short, this option defines a blacklisted element rule
   - `--root-not-request-mime-re NOT_REQUEST_MIME_RE`
   : take reqres as a root when none of the given `NOT_REQUEST_MIME_RE` regular expressions match its `request_mime` (of `hoardy-web get --expr`, which see); option argument format and caveats are idential to the `not-`less option above; in short, this option defines a blacklisted element rule
-  - `--root-response-headers-or-grep OR_PATTERN, --root-response-headers-grep OR_PATTERN`
+  - `--root-response-headers-or-grep, --root-response-headers-grep OR_PATTERN`
   : take reqres as a root when at least one of the given `OR_PATTERN` option arguments is a substring of at least one of the elements of the list containing all `response.headers` (of `hoardy-web get --expr`, which see); each `HTTP` header of `*.headers` is matched as a single `<header_name>: <header_value>` value; at the moment, binary values are matched against given option arguments by encoding the latter into `UTF-8` first, which means that `*.headers` and `*.body` values that use encodings other than `UTF-8` are not guaranteed to match properly; in short, this option defines a whitelisted element rule
-  - `--root-response-headers-or-grep-re OR_PATTERN_RE, --root-response-headers-grep-re OR_PATTERN_RE`
+  - `--root-response-headers-or-grep-re, --root-response-headers-grep-re OR_PATTERN_RE`
   : take reqres as a root when at least one of the given `OR_PATTERN_RE` regular expressions matches a substring of at least one of the elements of the above list; matching caveats are the same as above; in short, this option defines a whitelisted element rule
-  - `--root-not-response-headers-or-grep NOT_OR_PATTERN, --root-not-response-headers-grep NOT_OR_PATTERN`
+  - `--root-not-response-headers-or-grep, --root-not-response-headers-grep NOT_OR_PATTERN`
   : take reqres as a root when none of the given `NOT_OR_PATTERN` option arguments are substrings of any of the elements of the above list; matching caveats are the same as above; in short, this option defines a blacklisted element rule
-  - `--root-not-response-headers-or-grep-re NOT_OR_PATTERN_RE, --root-not-response-headers-grep-re NOT_OR_PATTERN_RE`
+  - `--root-not-response-headers-or-grep-re, --root-not-response-headers-grep-re NOT_OR_PATTERN_RE`
   : take reqres as a root when none of the given `NOT_OR_PATTERN_RE` regular expressions match any substrings of any of the elements of the above list; matching caveats are the same as above; in short, this option defines a blacklisted element rule
   - `--root-response-headers-and-grep AND_PATTERN`
   : take reqres as a root when each of the given `AND_PATTERN` option arguments is a substring of some element of the above list; matching caveats are the same as above